Menu

 The Consumer Insurance Act 2013 was introduced to clarify what information they need to disclose to insurers.

-For that reason, know that honesty is imperative when answering questions on the phone or in a paper or online application.
+For that reason, honesty is imperative when answering questions on the phone, in a paper, or online application.

 Insurers will use your responses alongside statistical data from other sources to determine a level of risk and offer HIV life insurance cover based on that or decline the cover if they feel the risk is too high.